bgsoftware/company-site/_posts/2019-06-10-folsom-where-we-work-and-play.md

 ---
 layout      : blog
-title       : "Folsom: Where We Work (and Play)" description : We're lucky enough to call the City of Folsom our home at BG Software.
-Although
+title       : "Folsom: Where We Work (and Play)" description : The story of our hometown, a former Gold Rush village
-              its name is recognizable worldwide in part because of the prison that Johnny Cash made… image       : 2019-06-10-folsom-where-we-work-and-play.jpg author      : John Stuckert comments    : true
+              tuned-major-suburb, and why our quality of life is amazing. image       : 2019-06-10-folsom-where-we-work-and-play.jpg author      : John Stuckert comments    : true